infinitylogesh/selfletter/README.md

-# SelfLetter - A one-person Newsletter for me
+# SelfLetter - A one-person newsletter for yourself

 A self newsletter service built for [my personal use](placholder) to cope with the pace of AI research progress.